 Asana is a project management app designed primarily around Kanban boards.

-There are other views as well, though they don’t have as many options as leading collaboration softwares.
+There are other views as well, though they don’t have as many options as leading collaboration software.
 On Asana you can create workflows for a variety of projects.

 - Multiple board views